klinikpintar/express-component-starter/README.md

 [plural component name]Repository.js -> repository ( consume model, consumed by controller to get collections - no save / update methods )
 [plural component name]Validator.js -> validate request & response based on validation rules. ( tight couple with validator libraries for rules )

+## Component Generator

+To make things easier, we've made a simple bash script to generate components for you.
+Call it like this `sh component-generator ComponentName` - and it will generate a folder with files inside components folder.

 ## References